This article is currently under construction and is being expanded on a regular basis. |

 The functions of the other options offered are already described in great detail in the inline help at this point and are not duplicated here.

-Just this much: The status OK may seem confusing at first glance.
-It is used to first transfer lines from a log file to the Checkmk server in order to then carry out the final classification.
-And this brings us to an important point that shows how flexible logwatch can be when used correctly.
+One point to note: The OK state may seem confusing at first glance.
+This is used to first transfer lines from a log file to the Checkmk server in order to then carry out the final classification.
+This brings us to an important point that shows how flexible logwatch can be when used correctly.

-Alternatively, you can first transfer all interesting messages to the Checkmk server (for example with the status OK) and then (re-)classify them with the rule Logfile patterns on the Checkmk server.
-In this way, you can save yourself the trouble of baking and rolling out the new agent and only have to quickly activate the changes once after adjusting the above-mentioned rule accordingly.
-You can find out exactly how to do this below in the chapter Reclassify with log file patterns.
+Alternatively, you can first transfer all of the interesting messages to the Checkmk server (for example with the OK state), and then on the Checkmk server (re-)classify them with the Logfile patterns rule.
+In this way you can save yourself the trouble of baking and rolling out the new agent, and after customizing the above-mentioned rule accordingly, will need to — onetime only — quickly activate the changes.
+You can find out exactly how to do this below in the chapter Reclassifying with log file patterns.

 Manual configuration